-Most of the mini laptops on this list have more storage space, and a few even have 8GB RAM instead of the 4GB RAM in the Yoga 11e.
 Even if the specs are a bit weaker than the competition, few can beat Yoga’s affordable price.
-Surfing the web and running Chrome-based apps works well, but it’s not suitable for anything demanding.
+Surfing the web and running Windows-based apps works well, but it’s not suitable for anything demanding.

 This mini laptop has a 2 in 1 touchscreen with wide viewing angles and a 1366 x 768 screen resolution.
 It has a brightness of 280 nits and a glossy screen coating.
 This means you will get some sun glare if you’re using it outside.

 The battery takes around 3 hours to charge fully, and you can expect it to stay powered on for about 7 hours on a full charge.

 Summary: The Lenovo Yoga 11e is one of the best mini laptops if you’re on a tight budget.
 You can find more powerful netbooks, but few can beat this affordable price.

 |Might need more storage space

 What is the difference between a netbook and a traditional laptop?

 A netbook has a low price and small display size.
-The best netbooks usually have an 11.6-inch screen compared to a full-size laptop that usually has a 15.6-inch screen size.
+The best mini laptops usually have an 11.6-inch screen compared to a full-size laptop which usually has a 15.6-inch screen size.
 The advantage of the smaller screen is that the mini laptop becomes more compact and easier to carry with you.

 Full-size laptops usually have higher performance and extra features.
 While the best laptops are usually best suited for basic tasks, they have the advantage of a much more reasonable price.

 If you get one of the best netbooks, you can often find a sweet spot in the laptop market where you get the most portable laptops for the lowest price.